 Explore the Levels of Change Management

-Before deciding how to help people with the change, you must be clear about the impacts of the change.
-Defining impact helps you bring the change into focus at the individual level and clarify what adoption and usage look like for the change.
 This is critical because it enables you to drive the improved results and outcomes you need.
 Defining impacts also helps you empathize with people, identify areas of resistance, and determine the specific support they need for the change.

 Defining yesterday and tomorrow

-Using the shift to online learning as an example, let’s review six of the 10 aspects of the change framework affected most for the two significantly impacted groups: the teachers who deliver the learning and their students.
-Note that we identified significant impacts to at least six of the 10 aspects.
+In this case, we identified significant impacts to at least six of the 10 aspects.
 Your initiative may or may not include all 10 aspects, but systematically working through the full list enables you to define both what is and what is not changing while surfacing the important aspects of the change you must consider.

-2. Systems – the combination of people and automated applications organized to meet a set of objectives.
+2. Systems – The combination of people and automated applications organized to meet a set of objectives.

-Teachers may need to modify existing educational systems, such as tracking attendance and learning progress, to support online learning.
+Teachers need to modify existing educational systems, such as tracking attendance and learning progress, to support online learning.

-3. Tools – the items or implements used for a specific purpose, such as machinery or web authoring tools or a software program.
+3. Tools – The items or implements used for a specific purpose, such as machinery or web authoring tools or a software program.

 Change Done Right: Join 50,000+ Prosci Insiders Receive expert guidance and practical strategies for effective change management.
 Subscribe for success.